viccuad/dotfiles/README.md

 There's a few special files in the hierarchy.

+- containing **nostow**: Any files containing `nostow` in their filename will not get symlinked by stow.
 - **/nostow/bin/**: Anything in `bin/` will get added to your `$PATH` and be made available everywhere.
 - **topic/nostow/*.zsh**: Any files ending in `.zsh` get loaded into your